 Either way, the important thing to prepare for (with any return to travel in your horizon) is the ability to offer assurance to your employees who will be out on the road.

-> After months of lockdown and social distancing, travelers will need to feel confident that their safety is prioritized before they hit the road.
+After months of lockdown and social distancing, travellers will need to feel confident that their safety is prioritised before they hit the road.
 They will also want to understand the measures in place to ensure their wellbeing, and the support and protocols in place to keep them safe.
 Travel managers and bookers will therefore need to take a ‘people first’ approach to restarting their travel program.
-This includes assessing and understanding traveler readiness and sentiment, conducting a travel policy review that incorporates a strong duty of care component, and equipping your travelers with relevant information and resources to support them.
+This includes assessing and understanding traveller readiness and sentiment, conducting a travel policy review that incorporates a strong duty of care component, and equipping your travellers with relevant information and resources to support them.

-> Ask them.
+Ask them.
 Take some time to create a survey that simply asks your employees how they are feeling about a return to travel and how prepared they are to get back out on the road.
 We’ve put together a basic but important survey that can be used as a template to gauge your team member’s thoughts about business travel.
 Feel free to download it here as a helpful starting point.

 This is all about looking at your current travel policy and updating it to reflect the new world since the pandemic hit.
 If your organization is eager to create a culture which promotes safety, hygiene and wellbeing, then you need to make sure that is reflected in your travel policy.
 Duty of care is more important than ever, so it should be a key component within your policy, but your policy should also reflect the modern needs of travelers – such as convenience and personal preference.